 In the absence of any art education, the pair acquired their training by trawling the internet, which arrived in the country at the beginning of the 21st century.
 They bypassed the formal techniques drilled in art colleges, adopting forms that were organic and raw.
 Though they did not know the term then, they were multimedia artists.
 Mater animated his x-rays.
 After shooting themselves in the head, his ethereal bodies morphed into petrol pumps, their arms becoming nozzles.

 A circle of like-minded renegades and the odd lapsed jihadist coalesced around the two artists.
 Abdulnasser Gharem painted a group of artists in Bedouin robes in the velvet colours of Caravaggio, using a mannequin for a model because real-life nudes were prohibited.
 Arwa Al Neami turned the niqab into a sex object.
 In “Red Lipstick”, a coquettish mouth – of a “beautiful, blood-stained bitch” as she describes it – is the only visible part of a body otherwise obscured by black veils.
 She developed the theme further in a series she called “Never Never Land”.
 At a fairground in Abha, she filmed women shrieking in defiance of the religious police’s prohibition against making noise.
 On the bumper cars – the one place, until recently, where women were permitted to drive – she showed them moving steadily, as though respecting the highway code, in order to demonstrate what good road-users they were.
 Relationships in the artistic community blossomed.
-Fayadh curated Al Neami’s shows; Mater married her.
+Fayadh curated Al Neami’s show; Mater married her.
 “We were messengers of revolution, change and new ideas,” she remembers, using a term – “messenger” – that Muslims reserve for the Prophet Muhammad.
 “We were not just drawing beautiful things.”

 Had it not been for Abha’s governor, Prince Khalid bin Faisal, these artists might have slipped into obscurity.
-Alarmed by his province’s contribution to 9/11, he sought to challenge the sway held by the clerical caste.
+Alarmed by his province’s contribution to extremism, including 9/11, he sought to challenge the sway held by the clerical caste.
 He built an artists’ village in Abha and called it miftaha, “the place of opening”.
 The architecture was inspired by the city’s historic beehive houses.
 He invited many artists, including Mater and Fayadh, to move to the studios.
 Even Britain’s Prince Charles accepted a residency, where he dabbled in watercolours.

 The patronage of Abha’s governor enabled the community to grow.
 They formed an art collective to promote their work and called it Edge of Arabia, to highlight their geographical marginality and intellectual distance from the country’s stifling ideology.
 Fayadh was one of the prime movers.
 He spoke better English, which gave him an advantage with foreigners.
 “He was lovely, tall, intellectual, gentle, interested in the world,” remembers Kate Seelye, an American journalist who hired him as her interpreter.